St. Francis Xavier brings the Faith to Japan

 How does someone become a saint?

-Get your questions about saints answered.
+Get your questions about saints answered in a free, five-day email course.

 The Persecution Begins